 That’s why we’re here, right?
 Barbados is home to some stunning beaches on all sides of the island.
-For soft, white-sand with calm turquoise water, the best place to go is on the south and west coast where the Caribbean sea is.
+For soft, white sand with calm turquoise water, the best place to go is on the south and west coast where the Caribbean sea is.
 For rugged beaches with big waves, head to the east coast.

-Here are some of the best beaches:
+Here are some of the best beaches in Barbados.

 - Pebbles – This popular beach near Bridgetown has soft-white sand and calm water that’s great for snorkeling and sup.
 You can rent boards here, as well as beach chairs.
 It also has beachfront restaurants.

 - Miami beach – gorgeous beach in Oistins with soft white sand and calm turquoise water for swimming.